karlorz/montecarlo-pi/app/pwa-gpu/README.md

 - Check RNG quality (WebGPU should be better)
 - Increase iteration count
 - Run multiple benchmark iterations

+### Overflow at High Iterations (10^10+)
+If Pi is incorrect at very high iteration counts (e.g., showing ~1.4 instead of ~3.14):
+- This was fixed in 2025-11 with 256-bucket implementation
+- Supports up to ~1.4 trillion iterations
+- Clear cache and reload if using old version
+- Check browser console for overflow warnings

 ## 📝 Implementation Files